 The port used for SSH access on the target server.
 The default port is usually 22.

 If you connect to this server through proxy, you will need to select the proxy.
-Note that for this option to be available you must have preconfigured your proxy server.
+This option will only be available if you have preconfigured your proxy server.

 The username that should be used to authenticate with the service.